-12Users with the Server Admin role may only view and delete logons that are on servers in server groups they own.
+&lt;sup>9Users with the Server Admin role may only view and search for logons that are in server groups they own.

-9Users with the Server Admin role may only create new logons on servers that are members of server groups that they own.
+&lt;sup>10Users with the Server Admin role may only create new logons on servers that are members of server groups that they own.